open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 New Features:

- - API - Added support for grabbing the screen as the local media source.
+ - JS Client - Added support for grabbing the screen as the local media source.
 Currently this only works in Canary, and causes the browser to crash if you try to use it in a peer connection.
- - API - Added support for grabbing video at high-definition instead of the default standard definition.
+ - JS Client - Added support for grabbing video at high-definition instead of the default standard definition.
 Warning: the browser may cheat and give you a lower resolution than you asked for that has the desired aspect ratio.
- - API - Added a number of callbacks to the initManaged method to support richer interactions with the client.
+ - JS Client - Added a number of callbacks to the initManaged method to support richer interactions with the client.
- - API - Added a cleaner error reporting mechanism.
+ - JS Client - Added a cleaner error reporting mechanism.
 The code now calls showError(errCode, errText) to report an error. showError will in turn call onError (which you can still override).
- - API - Added support for calls that get cancelled (by the initiator) before they are accepted or rejected.
+ - JS Client - Added support for calls that get cancelled (by the initiator) before they are accepted or rejected.
- - API - Added a method to query the status of a peer to peer call.
+ - JS Client - Added a method to query the status of a peer to peer call.
- - API - Added the dontAddCloseButtons method.
+ - JS Client - Added the dontAddCloseButtons method.
- - API - When initMediaSource is called, the API creates a temporary video object to determine the pixel dimensions of the local camera.
+ - JS Client - When initMediaSource is called, the API creates a temporary video object to determine the pixel dimensions of the local camera.
 Until this version, that video object wasn't being explicitly destroyed, which resulted in a feedback shriek in Firefox and the most recent versions of Chrome.
 The temporary video object is now being destroyed.
  - Server - Added socket.io options to config.js.
 Note that socketIoClientGzipEnabled is now false by default as gzip causes issues on some servers (often Windows).
  - Demos - Added a screen sending and screen receiving demo.
 These tend to crash the browser at this point.
 Hopefully Google will get that feature working properly again.
  - Demos - Added a multiperson tablet-oriented chat demo that runs very nicely on your Android devices.